WCM-CS/MONGODB_PyDriver/README.md

 # MONGODB_PyDriver
 This is a python module which connects to MongoDB using a preset user account.
-Then commits CRUD operations on the DB.
+Then commits CRUD operations on the DB, check pdf for further information.